anthony-finn/anthony-finn/README.md

 # 🚀 About Me
-I started my computer science journey in middle school through Roblox.
-I've always wanted to show my intuitiveness, creativity, and problem-solving skills.
-Programming gave me the platform to be able to do so and is my passion.
-I'm currently a computer science student at California State University, San Marcos.
-I am always looking for opportunities to gain experience and improve my skillset.
+My name is Anthony Finn, and I'm currently a junior at California State University, San Marcos.
+The first programming language that I learned was Lua in middle school.
+I started because I fell in love with creating video games.
+It was difficult learning to code when I first began.
+I often had to look at online resources and read the source code of other's programs to begin to understand the basics.
+I was able to create some very simple games in Lua.
+They were not that great, but I kept on learning.

+Learning how to create video games when I was younger helped me find my passion of solve problems, especially using computers.
+I love the idea that I can create nearly anything with computers.
+I am always looking to learning more and gain experience in computer science.

 ## 🛠 Programming Languages